-A shepherd's profession is often woven with clichés, but contrary to what one might think, this profession is receiving a makeover.
-Historically, for 8,000 years to be precise, men kept the herds* because of the harsh living conditions in the summer (Spartan shelters, often trying weather conditions, long walking hours, endless days punctuated by many tasks to be carried out: milking, making cheese, monitoring the herds, sometimes the attack of a bear…).
+A shepherd's profession is often woven with clichés, but contrary to what one might think, this profession is getting a makeover.
+Historically, for 8,000 years to be precise, only men kept the herds* because of the harsh living conditions in the summer (Spartan shelters, difficult weather conditions, long walking hours, endless days punctuated by many tasks to be carried out: milking, making cheese, monitoring the herds, sometimes the attack of a bear…).
 Since the 1990s however, more and more women have actually been doing the job.

 Europe has since then instituted health standards for the production of cheese in the mountains.
-These measures, which required heavy investment in a dying sector, initially appeared a heavy blow to the sector, but they are actually helping in saving the profession.
-Some are taking advantage of these standards to modernize all the shelters by installing running water and sanitary facilities, and by fitting out a separate bedroom from the living room.
+These measures, which required heavy investments in a dying sector, initially appeared as a heavy blow to the sector, but they are actually helping in saving the profession.
+Some are taking advantage of these standards to modernize all the shelters by installing running water and sanitary facilities, and by creating a separate bedroom from the living room.
 One can call it a mini-revolution in the sector.
-It has opened the door to women, who currently make up about 25% of all shephards.
-Read more on one of them: Béatrice our, sheperdess/cheesemaker in Ardèche
+It has opened up to women, who currently make up about 25% of all shephards.
+Read more about one of them: Béatrice our, sheperdess/cheesemaker in Ardèche

 If the profession has become attractive again, it is because it is now possible to become a shepherd (or shepherdess) without living in medieval conditions.
 Also because one can now lead conjugal lives.
 In the mountains for instance, there are now shepherdesses as well as shepherds' wives.

-These new-type shepherds often come from the city.
-Having completed an apprenticeship there and attaining some education transhuming shepherds, the trade has become very demanding in its technical aspects: shepherds or now shepherdesses must produce good cheese, care for a herd of 500, direct a dog at a distance, adapt to the weather, know the richness and dangers of the mountain as well as the fauna and flora of the various mountain environments.
-Not everyone can be a shephard.
-But as for these women, they manage so well that some farmers refuse to hire boys to keep their herds!
+These shepherds of a new kind often come from the city, where they have completed an apprenticeship.
+Their trade has become very demanding in its technical aspects: shepherds and shepherdesses must produce good cheese, care for a herd of 500, direct a dog at a distance, adapt to the weather, know about the resources and dangers of the mountain as well as about the fauna and flora.
+Not everyone can be a shepherd.
+But as for these sheperdesses, they manage so well that some farmers refuse to hire boys to watch over their herds!

-If the shepherding profession is dedicated to respecting the biological rhythm of the animals under ones care, it should be a given that the shepherds vaccinate their animals and give them antibiotics only when absolutely necessary (severe infections, serious injuries).
-Therefore, the commonly used “animal-cruelty” argument is a poor one if it condemns all wool and sheep farmers.
-On the contrary, small agricultural structures is a good argument to defend local wool (and meat) when talking about animal suffering.
+The shepherding profession is dedicated to respecting the biological rhythm of the animals, therefore, the shepherds vaccinate their animals and give them antibiotics only when absolutely necessary (severe infections, serious injuries).
+Thus, the commonly used “animal-cruelty” argument is a poor one if it condemns all wool and sheep farmers.
+On the contrary, because small agricultural structures take into account animal cruelty, it is a good thing to defend local wool (and meat).
 It should be remembered that cases of animal abuse are most often recorded in industrial farms and not in small or medium-sized farms, which are more frequently found in France.
 It would be wrong to say that all the sheep that are sheared are mistreated.
-One particularly barbaric practice, mulesing, consists in cutting the tail of sheep so that the wool is not soiled by their faeces.
+One particularly barbaric practice, mulesing, consists in cutting the tail of the sheep off so that the wool is not soiled by their faeces.
 France and the UK have outlawed this practice.
 Germany has forbidden it in 2013.
 Tail shortening and castration are permitted, however, under strict hygienic conditions and in accordance with certain animal welfare rules.

 Laurent says it's possible to process wool in Europe and in small quantities locally because there are still a few washing and carding units left in Germany, Belgium and France.
 Processing in larger quantities is also possible thanks to some local initiatives such as Ardelaine, a cooperative in Ardèche (France).

-But if one wishes to have it combed in order to obtain a soft and fine yarn particularly desired to bring out the fine quality of Merino wool, there is only one possibility to date: in a Piedmontese valley in Biella, Italy.
-It is a proper challenge to produce a garment more locally than this.
-It will be necessary to work in partnership with the rare museums that still have a combing machine that have not been sold to a production line in China, and to find spinners and knitters capable of transforming a patch of wool that has lost the quality it had in the 1920s.
+But if one wishes to have it combed in order to obtain a soft and fine yarn, particularly desired to bring out the fine quality of Merino wool, there is only one possibility to date: in a Piedmontese valley in Biella, Italy.
+It will be necessary to work in partnership with the rare museums that still have a combing machine that has not been sold to a production line in China yet, and to find spinners and knitters capable of transforming a patch of wool that has lost its quality since the 1920s.

-Moreover, Merino wool from Europe does not boast the homogeneity, strength and length shown by Merino wool from Australia or New Zealand; the wool from the latter countries has become extra fine.
-Breeders there select their herd according to the diameter and length of the fibres.
-But at the same time, this is an opportunity for anyone who wants to re-invent the wool sector: produce wool, most definitely, but in an ecological way in implementing wool traceability.
+Moreover, Merino wool from Europe does not boast the homogeneity, strength and length shown by Merino wool from Australia or New Zealand; the wool from the latter countries has become extra thin.
+Breeders in these countries select their herd according to the diameter and length of the fibres.
+But at the same time, this is an opportunity for anyone who wants to re-invent the wool sector: produce wool, certainly, but in an ecological way by implementing wool traceability.
 That is the new challenge.